EDI Mapping App Case Study

 3. A transformation map – the logic that translates source fields to target fields

 These three components are grouped into Packages.
-Source and target schemas can be reused across multiple packages, but each transformation map is unique to its package since every trading partner relationship has its own data requirements.
+Source and target schemas can be reused across multiple packages, but each transformation map is unique to its package since every trading partner relationship has its own unique data requirements.